 - The two-issue Clayface story

 There’s nothing wrong with this because two first two stories really needed a lot of room to breathe.
 With the Court of Owls storyline, Scott Snyder was trying to shatter Batman’s belief in his skills.
 In order to do this, he first had to have a few issues where Batman is getting clues that don’t seem to add up.
 Then we needed to see his constant denials that the Court of Owls could be real.
 After all, he knows Gotham inside-and-out and he even investigated the Court of Owls.
-Then we have one of the most important issues in the arc – the one where Batman is trapped in their labyrinth, slowly going mad.
+Then we have one of the most important issues in the arc - the one where Batman is trapped in their labyrinth, slowly going mad.
 We see that the Court of Owls has done this time and again to the Waynes.
 And there was the Night of the Owls in which Batman ultimately suffers a lot of failure.
 It’s easy to get caught up in the fact that he ultimately defeats the Owls and saves Gordon.
 But in doing so, you forget that there’s actually a lot of death that has happened by the time the Bat Family gets the call to help.
-Interestingly enough, and something I didn’t truly appreciate at the time I was reading Court of Owls – it’s actually Alfred Pennyworth who puts out the call to the Bat Family.
+Interestingly enough, and something I didn’t truly appreciate at the time I was reading Court of Owls - it’s actually Alfred Pennyworth who puts out the call to the Bat Family.
 It’s not that Bruce is opposed to it, but in his zeal to solve the problem on his own (he shares that fault with the Fantastic Four’s Reed Richards) he hasn’t really involved them early enough.
-(Other than Nightwing who ends up involved because of Haley’s Circus and its role in the Court of the Owls) Alfred is always the voice of reason – the one trying to get Bruce to include the others.
+(Other than Nightwing who ends up involved because of Haley’s Circus and its role in the Court of the Owls) Alfred is always the voice of reason - the one trying to get Bruce to include the others.
 Finally, there’s the reveal that the main villain believes he’s the lost Wayne sibling.
 It’s a quite tragic story when juxtaposed with Death in the Family.
-After all, Bruce is confronted with the possibility that he has more biological family than he thought (something Grant Morrison played with in The Black Hand – another reason I’m sad DC wiped the continuity last year) while neglecting the adopted family he has.
+After all, Bruce is confronted with the possibility that he has more biological family than he thought (something Grant Morrison played with in The Black Hand - another reason I’m sad DC wiped the continuity last year) while neglecting the adopted family he has.
+So while one could quibble whether Court of Owls needed exactly the number of issues it used or whether it could have had one more or one less, it clearly needed all the issues involved for the narrative to hit as hard as it did.

 Death in the Family also needed a lot of room to breathe.
 The Joker may have been a joke as an enemy for a few decades, but he has been a force to reckon with in the most recent decades.
-It’s a necessary change because there’s something patently absurd about the costumed super hero and super villain in the modern day – especially one disguised as a clown.
-Scott Snyder has spoken in my places (including my Entertainment Fuse interview with him) that he views Joker as Batman’s court jester and that Joker believes that Batman’s family has made him soft.
+It’s a necessary change because there’s something patently absurd about the costumed super hero and super villain in the modern day - especially one disguised as a clown.
+Scott Snyder has spoken in my places ( including my Entertainment Fuse interview with him) that he views Joker as Batman’s court jester and that Joker believes that Batman’s family has made him soft.
 The family is, of course, a double-edged sword.
 They are constantly useful to him when they work as a team.
 But they’re also a liability when they get captured.
 Again, Snyder needed room to show how much Joker can get into Batman’s head and under his skin.
 Additionally, he had to plant the seeds of discord so that it really hits home when everyone skips out on meeting Bruce at the end of the story arc.
 With too few issues it wouldn’t seem believable.
 But Snyder really made it seem as though the Joker might win (and he did win the battle, if not the war, by making the family doubt each other).

 The death of Damian Wayne was a one-shot but it fit in so well with the themes of family that have run though Snyder’s work so far.
 In fact, it might be the case that he chose to open with those stories because he knew where Morrison was going.
 After all, what would make more sense than the literal death of a family member after the metaphorical death of his extended Bat Family?
 And I might also mention at this point that the stories about Harper Row also strongly dealt with family issues.